raspberrypilearning/powerful-patterns/en/step_2.md

 --- collapse ---

 ---
-title: I've tried different numbers but the background color doesn't change
+title: I've tried different numbers, but the background color doesn't change
 ---

-The maximum amount of red, green or blue is `255`.
+The maximum amount of red, green, or blue is `255`.
 Make sure all your `background` colour values are between `0` and `255`.

 --- /collapse ---